 The Catholic Campaign for Human

 Development (CCHD) is the Gospel at work

-and Catholic social teaching in action.
-CCHD
+and Catholic social teaching in action CCHD

 practices the principles the Church teaches:

 the option for the poor, solidarity,

-subsidiarity, and participation.
-CCHD defends
+subsidiarity, and participation CCHD

-human life and dignity every day, in countless
+defends human life and dignity every day, in

-ways, all across our nation.
+countless ways, all across our nation.

-By collaboration through and with CCHD, U.S. Catholics offer hope and help to low-income families and communities working to overcome poverty and injustice in the United States.
-For 45 years, CCHD has invited followers of Christ to share in Jesus' mission to "bring good news to the poor... release to the captives... and to let the oppressed go free..."
+By working together through CCHD, Catholics offer hope and help to low-income families and communities working to overcome poverty and injustice in the United States.
+For 40 years, the Catholic Campaign of Human Development has invited followers of Christ to share in Jesus' mission to "bring good news to the poor... release to the captives... and to let the oppressed go free..."
 (Luke 4:18).